TsienJin/SC1015-Project/README.md

 > 1. Strength of linear kernal
 >
 > 2. Why RBF kernal is good (also explain briefly what is RBF kernal)

+### strength of linear kernel

+Training a SVM with linear = kernel is much faster than with other kernels.
+This is because when training a SVM with a linear kernel, only the optimisation of the C regularisation parameter is required.
+The c regularisation parameter tells the SVM optimization how much you want to avoid misclassifying each training point.
+For larger values of C, the optimization will choose a smaller margin hyperplane.
+For small values of C, the optimizer will look for larger-margin separating hyperplane, even if that hyperplane misclassifies more points.

+Also, SVM with linear kernel is one of the simplest classifiers which leads to higher performance accuracy and lower cost in the long run.

 ### Why RBF kernal is good